Free standard shipping and returns on all orders

 Your current or future collection should depend on two things:

-What type of collector are you?
+What kind of collector are you?

-What type of perfumes do you make?
+What type of perfumes are you dedicated to?

-On the other hand, some men or women even follow fashion and collect everything that is new and stylish, and there is a more common type of collector who collects based on gathered information and recommendations.
+On the other hand, some men or women even follow fashion and collect everything that is new and elegant, and there is a more common type of collector who collects based on gathered information and recommendations.

 So, what kind of collector are you?

-Your choice of perfume influences others
+Your perfume choice influences others

 How many perfumes do you really need?